TAST Week 2

-The stitch for week 2 of Take a Stitch Tuesday 2019 is Fly Stitch.
+The stitch for TAST week 2 is Fly Stitch.

-The sample above is made up of 5 layers of chiffon and netting that I stitched over, mainly using Fly Stitch.
+I made the sample above using 5 layers of chiffon and netting stitched over with mainly Fly Stitch.
 Much of the grass/reeds areas are also fly stitch.
 I mixed the thickness and type of threads to give variety and interest.
-I hope you find the sample above interesting and be tempted to experiment a bit.
+I hope you find the sample above interesting and that it tempts you to experiment a bit.

 Beyond TAST Week 2

-Italian Border Stitch is very versitile.
+Italian Border Stitch is very versatile.
 Worked in a compact manner close together the knots form a neat line that can be used as an edge or on a border.

 How to join TAST and where to share